ecoAPM/LoadTestToolbox/README.md

 The above command sends 1000 requests all at once, and records the response times for each.

-A cartesion chart showing how the URL responded to each of the requests is output to the specified file upon completion.
+A Cartesian chart showing how the URL responded to each of the requests is output to the specified file upon completion.

 ## Options